 COURSE DESCRIPTION

 Metachromatic Leukodystrophy (MLD) is a rare hereditary disease characterized by the accumulation of fats called sulfatides.
 This causes the destruction of the protective fatty layer (myelin sheath) surrounding the nerves in both the central nervous system and the peripheral nervous system, ultimately affecting intellectual and motor function.
-Early-onset clinical manifestations are often overlooked or confused with other conditions causing confusion among non-trained HCPs at first contact, resulting in misdiagnosis, wrong referral routes and delays in the early start of treatment.
-Delays in starting treatment have significant consequences on the conditions’ development, and the patient’s health and quality of life.
+Early-onset clinical manifestations are often overlooked or confused with other conditions, confusing non-trained HCPs at first contact, resulting in misdiagnosis, wrong referral routes and delays in the early start of treatment.
+Delays in starting treatment significantly affect the conditions’ development and the patient’s health and quality of life.
 This delay in referral and treatment must be overcome.

 TARGET AUDIENCE

-This educational activity is designed for an international audience of General Pediatricians, General Practitioners, Pediatric Neurologists and other physicians and healthcare professionals with an interest in Metabolic Diseases and Genetics.
+This educational activity is designed for an international audience of general pediatricians, general practitioners, pediatric neurologists, physicians, and healthcare professionals interested in metabolic diseases and genetics.

 LEARNING OBJECTIVES